Antara Token (ANTT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Antara Token Historical Price

-According to the latest data gathered on Antara Token live price page, the current price of Antara Token is 0.00111851USD.
-The circulating supply of Antara Token(ANTT) is 54.87M ANTT , giving it a market capitalization of $61.37K.
+According to the latest data gathered on Antara Token live price page, the current price of Antara Token is 0USD.
+The circulating supply of Antara Token(ANTT) is 54.87M ANTT , giving it a market capitalization of $47.83K.

 The Antara Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ANTT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.